Cultural impact of classic series

 Game of Thrones and modern narrative complexity

-game of Thrones It revolutionized television with a complex storyline, combining fantasy and political drama, which raised viewers' expectations.
+Game of Thrones it revolutionized television with a complex story, combining fantasy and political drama, which expanded viewers' expectations.

 This narrative approach changed the paradigm of television production, inspiring new ways of telling stories on the small screen.